vmpstr/htmldemos/gestures/README.md

 [Example of Scroll Driven Animation enabled sidebar menu](https://flackr.github.io/web-demos/css-scroll-snap/menu/index.html#content)

+## Goals

+This proposal explores defining semantic relationships between an element and its overscroll area.
+It proposes several approaches that can be used to show overscroll content of one element and interact with it.

+## Non-Goals

+This proposal does *not* introduce any general purpose gesture recognition APIs.
+It instead focuses on scrolling as a fundamental existing behavior and extends it to overscroll areas.

 ## Proposal

 We propose adding a set of new simple-to-use primitives that enable rich